insure logo

 Which companies have the cheapest car insurance for seniors in Kentucky?

-Senior drivers in Kentucky typically pay higher car insurance premiums than most other age groups, although teens generally remain the most expensive to insure.
+Senior drivers in Kentucky typically pay higher car insurance premiums than most other age groups, although teens still face the highest rates overall.

 The cheapest car insurance companies for seniors in Kentucky include:

-The chart below shows the average car insurance premiums for senior drivers in Kentucky.
+The chart below highlights the average car insurance premiums for senior drivers in Kentucky.

 CompanyAverage annual premiumAverage monthly premium